yoda-vid/texttrix/readme-src.txt

 All rights reserved.

 -----------------
 Welcome to Text Trix[tm], the text tinker from Text Flex[tm]!
-Text Trix serves as a super chest of text tools to help renew your text.
-The tool chest has a number of built-in features to help organize and navigate through your code or text documents.
-And every tool chest has space for a host of tools, or in Text Trix, "plug-ins" that each update large amounts of text in a specific way.
+Text Trix is a one-stop tool chest of text tools.
+Pick from an array of Text Trix "plug-ins," specialized tools that allow you to modify large amounts of text quickly and specifically.
+The tool chest has its own built-in features to help you organize and navigate through your code or text documents.

 System Req:
 -Java[tm] 2 Standard Edition (J2SE) Software Development Kit (SDK), v.1.4+,